-As at the date hereof, other than Ms. Griffin, who joined the Board of Directors in January 2016 and Ms. Horowitz, who joined the Board of Directors in December 2012, all Directors comply with the Shareholding Guidelines for Directors.
+As at the date hereof, all Directors comply with the Shareholding Guidelines for Directors.
 As Mr. Duchesne is Group Chief Executive, he does not receive an annual retainer for his services to the Board of Directors.
-Pursuant to the Shareholding Guidelines, Mr. Duchesne must achieve a minimum ownership level of Shares, PSUs, DSUs or options equal to four (4) times his salary.
+Pursuant to the Shareholding Guidelines, Mr. Duchesne must achieve a minimum ownership level of Shares, PSUs, DSUs or Options equal to four (4) times his salary.
 As at the date hereof, Mr. Duchesne meets the Corporation's Shareholding Guidelines for Executives.